Day 4 : Sheild on the Wall to just before Walwick : 14.9 miles including a stroll around a fort.

 We fetched our bags from reception and carried on back to the trail.
 There was another trig point to see, and this is when the weather turned.
 We got kitted up into our waterproofs and carried on against the rain which came down on and off.
 Fortunately it held off long enough for us to enjoy a spot of noodle-related lunch, sheltered from the wind in the remains of Milecastle 35.
 Apparently not even the gods like me when I’m hungry.
 There wasn’t much else to see between there and our camp.
 There was the remains of an old temple, a bit more wall and turrets.
-The terrain levelled out quite nicely but the weather didn’t have a fucking clue what is was doing.
+The terrain levelled out quite nicely but the weather didn’t have a clue what it was doing.

 I’m probably going to read back on this blog and wonder why I banged on about the weather so much but firstly, I’m British, I literally can’t help it, it’s in my blood.
 Secondly, the forecast had been so utterly shit the whole way but we’d be so lucky so far.
 We’d been inside under an actual, proper roof during the worst downpour and everything else hadn’t been half as biblical as we thought it would have been.
 It did mean I had no idea what to wear though so I settled for keeping my jacket on but undone to let the air in, I kept the cover on my backpack and just kept my over-trousers tucked into the cover so I could just grab them easily and put them on without having to take my pack off.
 That way if the weather turned nasty again I could just struggle into them, hopefully without stacking it into the mud, zip up my jacket and I’d be sorted again.

-Another thing that seemed to have become a bit of a theme on this hike was “where the fuck can I piss though?”
+Another thing that seemed to have become a bit of a theme on this hike was “where the hell can I piss though?”
 This section was another long, straight bit with no decent bushes to nip behind and not much to distract me from my irate bladder.
 Once you’re off the crags there really could do with being a few more portaloos along the way.
 I get that these things aren’t free, but I’d be happy to pay a donation to use them rather than having to do the waddle-pee-dance all the way along the final stretch to the campsite.
 At least we managed to reach the site in good time today though, rather than having to race the daylight like the previous day.

 We had plenty of time to pitch up, shower and order take away from a local village.
 We knew food delivery was an option from the Greencarts Campsite website but there are pretty much only two options; pizza or Indian.
 We love both but Tarrant can’t have dairy and I don’t think asking if vegan cheese was available would have going down too well around these part so we ordered Indian.
 At home we get madras, so that’s what we ordered.
 It turns out that madras up here is conjured from hell-spices and lava.

 After a couple of bites my tongue was on fire and eyeballs were sweating.
-Shitting fucking hell, was this hotter than we were used to?
+Shitting hell, was this hotter than we were used to?
 I looked at Tarrant through the tears to see if she was having the same problem and it looked like her face was about to combust.
 Thing is, we hadn’t brought food for tonight because we knew we were getting take away, we ended up literally washing the chunks of chicken off under a tap just so we could eat something before bed.
 Lesson learned, it seems.
 Either what we consider to be a madras in the south is a tamed version for us pansies, or the madras up here in bum fuck nowhere is fired up because double ‘ard northern bastards don’t feel pain.

 Shield on the Wall, Northumberland to Walwick, Northumberland, England